What is the Fractal Indicator?

 Using the fractal indicator is essentially the recognition of a pattern in the price action of a traded security.
 Once the pattern is recognized, traders can then buy or sell, depending on whether the fractal indicator is bullish or bearish, looking to profit from a market reversal.

-- The fractal pattern is comprised of five candlesticks that reveal a “V” or “U” shape (with a bearish fractal pattern, the “V” or “U” would appear inverted, upside down) formed by the price action movement of a security.
+- The fractal pattern is composed of five candlesticks that reveal a “V” or “U” shape (with a bearish fractal pattern, the “V” or “U” would appear inverted, upside down) formed by the price action movement of a security.

 - The fractal indicator provides clear trade entry and stop-loss levels for a trader, but the indicated entry point and potential loss amount for a trade may be considerably less than ideal.